MaspTestTeam/TestAutomation/README.md

 ### Registering for OSS/IOSS
 **NOTE:** The OSS and IOSS script structure and behaviour is the same to running one or the other requires the same steps.
-For this example I will demonstrate the OSS registering
+For this example I will demonstrate the IOSS registration.
 1. You will need the Gov Gateway ID, VRN and BP number for the account you are registering.
 This can be found easily in the bta_Created_accounts.txt
-2. Open the IOSSRegistrationScript and change the VRN, BP and GG in the main() and run the file te same as the BTA using Current File and press play.
+2. Open the IOSSRegistrationScript and change the VRN, BP and GG in the main() and run the file the same as the BTA using Current File and press play.
 ![Running IOSS](assets/running_IOSS_Reg.PNG)
 3. Sit back and wait for the creation of the account.
 The final step can take a few seconds so wait for the terminal to print out the test is completed.
 There is a delay waiting for the IOSS reg number to be shown to save it.
 4. To find the information and details for the IOSS registration they are saved to accounts/ioss_created_Accounts.txt.